LahariJ/Quality-and-Sales-Prediction-of-Wine/README.md

  	I could not find the information about the competitor’s brands and the selling price of both red and white wine which made the production of “Vinho Verde” lower as compared to other brands in Spain.
  	The data did not give the information about the type of the grape used for white wine and red wine and the chemical constituents.
 “Alvarinho” is the type of white grape which produces the best wine out if this grapes and especially white wine is prepared.
 “Espadeiro” is the Black Grapes which produces the best red wine.
  	These kinds of Chemical compositions and the variety of grapes are not produced in the data to know why the sales of “Vinho Verde” as reduced.

-**Cleaning of the data:**

-I am using CSV file to load in the WEKA tool.
-But the CSV file I used had many special characters like the double quotes and inverted commas.
-So, I have cleaned every data and placed in the form of separate columns so that WEKA can accept it easily.
-And again, I have even prepared a normal Excel sheet to demonstrate the chemical characters in the wine using the Tableau graphical analytics instead of algorithms.
-All the columns which are in the CSV file are very useful.
-So, it is not required to remove any kinds of columns.
-So, I have just used the data but just tried to remove duplicates.

 **MODELLING:**
 **Attributes:*